algogz/questions/q/acloud-saa-test3.md

 ### Question 19:

+What determines the cost of using CloudFormation templates?

 - A. The published rate of $.10 per template per month
 - B. The resources the AWS infrastructure uses to build your environment